int-brain-lab/paper-behavior/README.md

 To download data locally without running any code, simply load in an internet browser the link provided as the [URL](https://github.com/int-brain-lab/paper-behavior/blob/master/paper_behavior_functions.py#L27) in `paper_behavior_functions.py`.

 ### Questions?
-If you have any problems running this code, please open an issue or get in touch with the code's authors (written at the top of each script).
+If you have any problems running this code, please open an issue in the [iblenv repository](https://github.com/int-brain-lab/iblenv/issues) where we support users in using the IBL software tools.

+You can read more about the [IBL dataset types](https://docs.google.com/spreadsheets/d/1ieLXRPLLSgUKcLvFkrqizfZl5HjdfE6bQ2KLBCRmjQo/edit#gid=1097679410) and [additional computations on the behavioral data](data.internationalbrainlab.org), such as training status and psychometric functions.

 ### Known issues
 The data used in this paper have a number of issues.
 The authors are confident that these issues